rsinger86/drf-flex-fields/README.md

 # Django REST - FlexFields
 Flexible, dynamic fields and nested models for Django REST Framework serializers.
-Works with both Python 2 &3
+Works with both Python 2 and 3.

 # Overview